 - Lead people to engage in unhealthy behaviors such as smoking in an effort to reduce or cope with stress.

 Neighborhoods with high violence are thought to encourage isolation and therefore inhibit the social support needed to cope with stressful events.
-Evaluations, such as the County Health Rankings, measure crime statistics as indicators for success.

 Community Collaborative Supervision